 for sperm proteins.

-bind to the ZP before undergoing the AR, while in others the AR is completed
+The precise sequence of events leading to sperm-egg fusion varies among species and is not entirely known for humans.
+In some species, sperm apparently bind to the ZP before undergoing the AR, while in others the AR is completed prior to zona binding.

 As in spermatogenesis, gene regulation in oogenesis is highly unusual.